 Gouze and Smith have felt that frustration on the home front.
 Their book

 is a solid manual of hope for countless kids with DSI and their families.

 Let's hope the funding and research keep up.

 (Reprinted with permission from the author, 2005)

-About the author: Polly E. Drew is a marriage and family therapist and
+: Polly E. Drew is a marriage and family therapist and

 freelance columnist for The Milwaukee Journal Sentinel.
 She may be contacted via email at: